 Freshwater Initiative at University of Washington

 The UW Freshwater Initiative is a joint student-faculty network that fosters interdisciplinarity, community, collaboration, and public outreach.
-I have been a leader of the Initiative since 2017, and my contributions have included the following:
+I led the Initiative from 2017-2020, and my contributions included the following:

 Established the graduate student component of the Initiative.

 Recruited and managed graduate student steering committee, and served as primary liaison to faculty steering committee.

 Led the 2018-19 "Freshwater Exploration Series on Dams."
 The series consisted of (1) a tour of a hydroelectric project (photo to the bottom right); (2) a student research roundtable; and (3) an expert panel discussion.
 Participants included 60 students and practitioners from the physical sciences, social sciences, humanities, and engineering.
 I also wrote the successful proposal for the Series to be funded as a "Graduate Research Cluster" by the UW Simpson Center for Humanities.

 Helped to develop activities such as WaterHackWeek, a quarterly newsletter publication, and joint student-faculty meetings.